-Effect: As a result of the relief association officer issuing checks with only one signature, assets were placed at greater risk as expenditures were being made without a second relief association officer having the opportunity to verify the propriety of the expenditures.
-The application of the second signature, after evaluating the propriety of the expenditure, reduces the risk of misappropriation and the risk of errors occurring and going undetected.
+Effect: As a result of the relief association issuing checks with only one signature and without the required second signature of the disbursing officer/treasurer, relief association assets were placed at greater risk without the disbursing officer/treasurer having the opportunity to verify the propriety of the expenditures.

-REPUBLIC VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATION FINDING AND RECOMMENDATION
+THE FIREMEN'S RELIEF ASSOCIATION OF THE BOROUGH OF HUNTINGDON FINDING AND RECOMMENDATION

-Finding- (Continued)
+Finding - (Continued)

-Recommendation: We recommend that the relief association officials establish adequate internal control procedures to ensure that the signatures of at least two officers, one of whom shall be the treasurer, are included on all relief association negotiable instruments as defined by Act 118 and the relief association's bylaws.
+Recommendation: We recommend that the relief association officials establish adequate internal control procedures to ensure that the signatures of at least two relief association officers, one of whom shall be the disbursing officer/treasurer, are included on all relief association negotiable instruments as defined by the VFRA Act and the relief association's bylaws.
 For further guidance, please refer to the Auditor General's publication, MANAGEMENT GUIDELINES FOR VOLUNTEER FIREFIGHTERS' RELIEF ASSOCIATIONS.